 Operational Risk Management

 Operational risks are those that may negatively impact a process, product, service, customer, or end user.
 In order to meet the requirements around operational risks, you must have a process for how these will be managed.
 That process must be documented in a risk management procedure and needs to include:

 - Acceptance of remaining risk after actions have been taken,

-Risk is generally expressed in terms of likelihood and severity within the aviation, space and defense industries.
+Risk is generally expressed in terms of likelihood and severity within the aviation, space, and defense industries.
 A risk matrix accesses the degree of a risk based on these two factors.
-Accessing risk using this criterion will help you to determine which risks should be addressed.
+Assessing risk using this criterion will help you to determine which risks should be addressed.

 ARP 9134 Risk Guidance Standard provides guidelines for supply chain risk management and can be a helpful tool for an organization needing to establish a risk management process.